 Overall, the program at ZHAW allows Tulane students to experience the best Switzerland has to offer.

 The Fall semester takes place September - February.
 Some electives, typically in Marketing, Management, Legal Studies and International Business, have early exams (before Christmas) or distance exams or papers.
 Students are also required to take German language at the ZHAW.
 Students that study at the ZHAW in the fall can ask the German teacher for an early exam.
-(Note: Unfortunately most Finance courses offered at ZHAW in the Fall do not have early exams.)
+(Note: Unfortunately most Finance courses offered at the ZHAW in the Fall do not have early exams.)

 On this exchange program, students take the same courses undertaken by Swiss students and other international exchange students.
 All courses are taught by ZHAW faculty.
 Students can take courses in English or German.
 For a list of courses commonly offered at the ZHAW and their Tulane equivalents, please see Courses Offered.
 Those courses listed as Fall courses typically have early exams or distance exams or papers.

 The ZHAW offers an Intensive German Language course during Orientation Week and German courses during the semester at different levels.
 Language classes are mandatory and free-of-charge.

 Study proposal must be submitted along with application form and serves as pre-registration.
 Final registration takes place during Orientation Week.
 The add/drop period takes place the first week of classroom instruction.

 The courses at the ZHAW are called "modules".
 A full time workload for students is typically five classes, including the German language class.